 Are the facades, sets, and signs reused every year or are new ones created?

 We use the same sets every year until wear and tear warrants a replacement.

 Costumes: are they custom designed to a specific period within the Renaissance?

 Some Renaissance Festivals require the costumes to be specific to a time period down to every stitch and button.

 Our events are not historical reenactments.
 We honor the history and strive for quality costuming of the 300-year renaissance period, but we also blend in theatre, circus, carnival, and a bit of Monty Python.
 Our characters can be historically accurate or theatrically fictional caricatures.

 What else is themed/designed?
 (Maps, tickets, etc?)
 Is there a graphic designer or company that does it?

-The Carolina Renaissance Festival, in Huntersville, North Carolina, is something we’ll look forward to going to each year now.
-Even though we are frequent travelers there’s eight weekend of Saturday and Sundays to attend so we know we’ll be able to make one day work every time!
+The Carolina Renaissance Festival in Huntersville, North Carolina, is something we'll look forward to going to each year.
+Even though we are frequent travelers, there are eight weekends with plenty of Saturdays and Sundays to attend.
+So we know we'll be able to make one day work every time!

-- PUB CRAWL: new for 2019 is a Pub Crawl option for guests aged 21 and over.
-From the site, “Take a comedic guided tour to 4 Festival pubs.
+- PUB CRAWL: The Renaissance Festival Pub Crawl is back for 2022!
+It's an option for guests aged 21 and over.
+From the site, this tour is “…a comedic guided tour to 4 Festival pubs.
 Play games, toast your favorite Knight and enjoy fyne craft ale at each pub stop!
-Price includes admission, a souvenir pottery chalice, up close parking, reserved seats at the joust, four sample pours of craft ale and a toast by the Queen! $50 per person.
-Adults 21 and only.”
+Price includes admission, a souvenir pottery chalice, up close parking, reserved seats at the joust, four sample pours of craft ale and a toast by the Queen!” $60 per person, including entrance to the fair.
+Adults 21 and only.

 - What's the Carolina Renaissance Festival Address for GPS?
 16445 Poplar Tent Rd, Huntersville, NC 28078